 Projects in Development

 Re-stagings: A body of works that reads modern and post-modern visual art works as scores for performance.
 The series decodes the choreographic logic and somatic ideas already built into these works, unearthing the bodies implicit in objects, drawings, and texts.
 The series focuses on the works of artists who share an interest in embodiment, duration, and labor, including Sol LeWitt, Robert Morris, Richard Serra, Carl Andre, and Walter de Maria, all closely associated with dance and performance artists of their eras.
 As dance is presented and historicized increasingly as visual art, Restagings responds by claiming these visual and conceptual works as dance.

-Re-stagings works in development and research include Choreographing LeWitt, a 25-hour choreographic and sonic translation of Sol LeWitt’s Wall Drawing # 56 (presented July 2017 at Fridman Gallery); Maria Maria, a two-dancer installation based on Walter de Maria’s 360/I Ching/ 64 Sculptures drawing on his relationship with trumpeter Don Cherry; 3 Elles, a looping choreography that replaces the steel forms of Robert Morris’s 3Ls with bodies, gesturing towards Morris's engagements with dance-performance artists Simone Forti, Yvonne Rainer, and Carolee Schneemann; Richard (to steel), a series of durational solos spread throughout an institutional space based on Richard Serra’s Prop; and Beneath, a cyclical choreography based on Carl André’s walkway pieces.
+Re-stagings works in development and research include Choreographing LeWitt, a 25-hour choreographic and sonic translation of Sol LeWitt’s Wall Drawing # 56 (presented July 2017 at Fridman Gallery); Of Serra (to movement), a series of durational solos spread throughout an institutional space based on Richard Serra’s Prop pieces; Maria Maria, a two-dancer installation based on Walter de Maria’s 360/I Ching/ 64 Sculptures drawing on his relationship with trumpeter Don Cherry; 3 Elles, a looping choreography that replaces the steel forms of Robert Morris’s 3Ls with bodies, gesturing towards Morris's engagements with dance-performance artists Simone Forti, Yvonne Rainer, and Carolee Schneemann; and Under, a cyclical choreography based on Carl André’s walkway pieces.